 I've always wanted to do a time travel fic, and here we go!
 Time travel, Kakashi, and Minato; my three favourite things -what could go wrong?

-Note: While this first chapter is in Naruto's view, the story (or at least how much I've currently planned out) is majority in Kakashi's view/Kakashi centric.
-This might change, but for now keep this in mind.
+Note: While this first chapter is in Naruto's view, the story will majority be following Kakashi's perspective/Kakashi centric.

 Chapter One: What do you mean, 'what's the worst that can happen'?